nehalineogi/azure-cross-solution-network-architectures/aks/README-ingress-appgw.md

-## Azure AKS Ingress Controllers
+## Azure AKS Application Gateway Ingress Controller (AGIC)

 This architecture demonstrates the connectivity architecture and traffic flows for using L7 load balancer to expose AKS services to the Internet.
-The Application Gateway Ingress Controller (AGIC) is a kubernetes application which make it possible for AKS customers to leverage Azure's nativce Application Gateway L7 load balancer.
+The Application Gateway Ingress Controller (AGIC) is a kubernetes application which make it possible for AKS customers to leverage Azure's native Application Gateway L7 load balancer.
+Application gateway talks to the pods using the their private IP (Azure CNI Network) and does not require NodePort services.
+This reduces one hop in the traffic flow

 ## Reference Architecture